|

 ![]() Flight,

-like almost everything else you might name, has been changed forever by
+like almost everything else one might name, has been

 GPS.

 Here is a puzzle we will use to introduce an essential navigation concept for solving the most famous mystery in aviation history (see Which Way, Amelia?)
 Depicted in the diagram is the schematic of the plan for a flight by dead reckoning from an airport in the south across a large body water for a landing at an airport located close to the coastline.
 A point-to-point course line has been drawn.
-Diverging lines indicating the maximum expected navigational error attributable to unknown winds aloft and to steering errors.
-Also shown are the limits of visibility expected as the
+Diverging lines indicate the maximum expected navigational errors attributable to crosswinds aloft and to steering errors.
+Also shown are the limits of visibility

--- if indeed there is enough fuel remaining after the crossing for traipsing
+indeed there is enough fuel remaining after the

-up and down the coast looking for the airport.
+crossing for traipsing up and down the coast looking

 |